 There are no good arrival guidelines for this commodity specific to Canada; U.S. guidelines apply to shipments unless otherwise agreed by contract.

 References: DRC, PACA, USDA.

-• Green onions can be affected by various types of discoloration from yellowing to tan to light brown; score discoloration as damage when affecting an aggregate area of more than 20% of the leaves, or when materially affecting the appearance
+• For discoloration score as damage when affecting an aggregate area of more than 20% or when materially affecting appearance

 Source: Tom Yawman, International Produce Training, www.ipt.us.com.